grenaud/gargammel/README.md

     cd ..
     ./gargammel.pl -c 3  --comp 0,0.08,0.92 -s src/sizedist.size.gz  -matfile src/matrices/single-  -o data/simulation data/

-This will simulated a dataset with 8% human contamination.
+This will simulate a dataset with 8% human contamination.
 The deamination rate that will be used will follow a single-strand deamination using the empirical rates measured from the Loschbour individual from:

     Lazaridis, Iosif, et al. "Ancient human genomes suggest three ancestral populations for present-day Europeans."
 Nature 513.7518 (2014): 409-413.

-The size distribution of the aDNA fragments is from a subset of:
+The size distribution of the aDNA fragments is a subset of:

     Fu, Qiaomei, et al. "Genome sequence of a 45,000-year-old modern human from western Siberia."
 Nature 514.7523 (2014): 445-449.